Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 4. dummy column (this information is not present for satay analysis, but must be there to satisfy the bed format)
 5. number of reads at that insertion location

-In case of processing with `transposonmapping.py` (final step in processing pipeline), the number of reasd are given according to `(reads*20)+100`, meaning that 2 reads are stored as 140.
+In case of processing with `transposonmapping.py` (final step in processing pipeline) or [the matlab code from the kornmann-lab](https://sites.google.com/site/satayusers/complete-protocol/bioinformatics-analysis/matlab-script), the number of reads are given according to `(reads*20)+100`, for example 2 reads are stored as 140.

 The bed file can be used for many downstream analysis tools, for example [genome_browser](http://genome-euro.ucsc.edu/index.html).

-Sometimes it might occur that insertions are stored outside the chromosome (i.e. the insertion position is larger than the length of that chromosome).
+Sometimes it might occur that insertions are stored outside the chromosome (i.e. the insertion position is bigger than the length of that chromosome).
-Also, reference genomes sometimes do not have the different chromosomes stored as roman numerals like `chrI`, `chrII`, etc. but rather use different names.
+Also, reference genomes sometimes do not have the different chromosomes stored as roman numerals (for example `chrI`, `chrII`, etc.) but rather use different names.
 These things can confuse some analysis tools, for example the [genome_browser](http://genome-euro.ucsc.edu/index.html).
 To solve this, the python function [strip_redundant_insertions.py](#strip_redundant_insertionspy) is created.
 This creates a _clean.bed file where the insertions outside the chromosome are removed and all the chromosome names are stored with their roman numerals.